yellobyte/TLV320DAC3101/README.md

 ### Example 5: BiQuad (2nd order) peaking EQ Filter

-The TLV320DAC3101 has a single BiQuad EQ filter with center frequency fc=1.5kHz, bandwidth bw=200Hz and gain=+12dB activated.
+The TLV320DAC3101 has a single BiQuad EQ filter with center frequency fc=1.5kHz, bandwidth bw=200Hz and peak gain=+12dB activated.
 Therefore all frequencies near 1.5kHz will get a moderate boost.

 ```c
 ...